menu

 Demographics

-The education level of Bridgewater citizens is very high relative to the national average among all cities (21.84%): 36.28% of adults in Bridgewater have a bachelor's degree or even advanced degree.
+The population of Bridgewater is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.28% of adults in Bridgewater have a bachelor's degree or even advanced degree.

 The per capita income in Bridgewater in 2022 was $50,433, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $201,732 for a family of four.
 However, Bridgewater contains both very wealthy and poor people as well.